MLZ is a cooperation between:

 Instrumentscheme MARIA Instrumentscheme MARIA

-The neutron reflectometer MARIA with polarisation analysis was designed for the investigation of thin magnetic layered structures down to the monolayer scale and lateral structures.
-The reflection of polarised neutrons allows to determine individually the density and the modulus and the direction of the magnetisation vector of buried layers.
+The neutron reflectometer MARIA with polarisation analysis was designed to investigate thin magnetic layered structures down to the monolayer scale and lateral structures.
+The reflection of polarised neutrons allows us to determine individually the density, the modulus, and the direction of the magnetisation vector of buried layers.

-Beside the above described reflectometer mode with good resolution in the horizontal scattering plane, MARIA can be used in the GISANS mode with additional resolution in the vertical direction.
+Besides the above-described reflectometer mode with good resolution in the horizontal scattering plane, MARIA can be used in the GISANS mode with additional resolution in the vertical direction.
 The latter mode allows for measuring lateral structures down to the nm scale.

-With scattering under grazing incidence we investigate depth-resolved the laterally-averaged magnetizations and the correlations between their lateral fluctuations.
-With an additionally polarized neutron beam we derive a vector information on the laterally-averaged magnetization (reflectivity) and on the correlations between their lateral fluctuations (off-specular scattering – µm length scale, GISANS – nm length scale).
+With scattering under grazing incidence, we investigate depth-resolved laterally-averaged magnetisations and the correlations between their lateral fluctuations.
+With an additionally polarised neutron beam, we derive vector information on the laterally-averaged magnetisation (reflectivity) and the correlations between their lateral fluctuations (off-specular scattering – µm length scale, GISANS – nm length scale).

 In general, MARIA can be used for measurements of magnetic roughness, the formation of magnetic domains in thin layered structures, lateral structures, etc. (polarised mode) and density profiles, structures of solid polymer layers, etc. (unpolarised mode with higher intensity).

-Furthermore possible without the need for multilayers investigation of:
+Results possible without the need for multilayer investigation of:

 • Diluted semiconductors